COMING OUT OF THE CRISIS

 It’s not for every health issue, but it is easy, fast, and hassle free.
 Call (608) 348-2331 or find out more by clicking here.

-More people are tested now than ever (at Southwest Health and across the State), and more tests naturally mean more positive cases.
-There is a better indicator of the coronavirus impact on our health — the number of COVID-19 patients hospitalized per day.
+Don’t turn to the news out of Texas or some other place to know what’s happening with COVID in our area.
+The best indicator of the COVID dangers in Wisconsin is the number of COVID-19 patients hospitalized per day.
 This is an important number regardless of how many people are being tested.
 Click here to find current hospitalization figures as well as the updated graph showing the trends on the Wisconsin Hospital Association’s dashboard.

 EMERGENCY AND URGENT CARE